 If you think a child is in immediate danger call 999

-See our Safeguarding Policy under our Policies section.
+See our Safeguarding Policy here.

 Our Federation works in partnership with Norfolk Constabulary and Norfolk’s Children’s Services to identify and provide appropriate support to pupils who have experienced domestic violence in their household; this scheme is called Operation Encompass.
 In order to achieve this, Norfolk Multi-agency Safeguarding Hub will share police information of all domestic incidents where one of our pupils has been present with the Designated Safeguarding Leads from the child’s school.
 On receipt of any information, the Designated Safeguarding Lead will decide on the appropriate support the child requires, this could be silent or overt.
 All information sharing and resulting actions will be undertaken in accordance with the ‘Norfolk Joint Agency Protocol for Domestic Abuse – Notifications to Schools’.
 We will record this information and store this information in accordance with the record keeping procedures outlined in our Safeguarding Policy